porrey/EEPROM-Storage/README.md

 	int x = myInt.get();

 ## Platform/Boards Used in Testing
+The library was compile and loaded onto the boards listed below for testing.

 1. Arduino on Mega 2560
 2. Arduino on ESP8266 [ESPino (ESP-12 Module)]
 3. Particle on Argon with OS version 6.2.1